University Catalog

 This course will examine the domestic politics and foreign policies of Israel.
 The course will be divided into two sections.
 The first section will focus on the domestic institutions and politics of Israel, while the second section will focus on Israel's foreign policies and the impact of domestic politics on them.
 Topics to be covered include: the rise of Zionism; the pre-state period in Palestine; efforts at state-building and institutional development; domestic politics (including institutions, parties, electoral system); divisions in Israeli society; and determinants and examples of foreign policy.
 Prerequisite: POLS 2311 and POLS 2312.

 POLS 4372.
-HUMAN SECURITY, VIOLENCE, AND SCARCITY.
+VIOLENCE AND SCARCITY IN WORLD POLITICS.
 3 Hours.

-This course explores patterns of violence, scarcity, and norms in world politics, particularly as they pertain to the emerging paradigm of human security.
+This course explores patterns of violence and scarcity in world politics, particularly as they pertain to the emerging paradigm of human security.
 This approach calls into question conventional notions of national and international security by focusing on the security of people rather than states.
 It explores challenges to basic human needs and desires which undermine the ability to be safe, free, and secure -- such as infectious disease, genocide, environmental degradation, migration, and transnational crime.
 It also examines international responses to such problems.

 POLS 4373.
 POLITICS OF INTERNATIONAL LAW.
 3 Hours.